The Academic Committee of the PhD programme will assess the progress of all PhD students every year, in June or July.

 Consequences of a negative assessment:

 • A negative assessment on justifiable grounds will lead to the doctoral student being re-assessed within six months of the previous assessment.
-The student will be evaluated at the CA meeting in December.
+The student will be evaluated at the AC meeting in December.

 • To that end, the doctoral student will prepare a new research plan.